Frequently Asked Questions

 Yes, MEd and graduate certificate classes are offered year-round during each of the Fall, Spring and Summer semesters.
 UArts offers online, hybrid, face-to-face and intensive summer classes in multiple locations throughout the Philadelphia region.

-What is the difference between concentrations within the MEd program and graduate certificates?
+What is the difference between the 'area of emphais' within the MEd program and graduate certificates?

-For the MEd this content is offered as a concentration to complement the core MEd curriculum.
+For the MEd, content is selected as 'an area of emphais' to complement the core MEd curriculum.
 This content is also offered as a stand-alone graduate certificate to meet the needs of teachers seeking further instruction in specialized or new areas of teaching.

 What is the difference between matriculated and non-matriculated programs?

 Matriculated programs earn students an official credential in their chosen area of study from the University of the Arts.
 These programs require official application and acceptance before registration is permitted.
 Matriculated program options include the Master of Education in Educational Program Design (EDPD), Master of Education in Educational Technology (ETEC) and graduate certificates in the areas of Educational Technology (ETEC), Inclusion (INCL), Literacy (LITY), and The Arts (VPAS, PRES or UTPS).

 Students may elect to enroll in some of the same course options available to matriculated students without officially enrolling in either the MEd or graduate certificate programs.
 Students who elect to do so are considered non-matriculated and these courses are designated with an “NM” in the course number.